OMNI-SLO-Monitoring/OMNI-overview-and-documentation/issue-creator.md

 ## Installation and Setup
 [How to set up the Issue Creator](https://github.com/ccims/issue-creator/blob/dev/README.md) \
 [Sandro's API](https://github.com/ccims/ccims-backend/tree/apiMockup) has to run in order to assign an Issue ID (currently the mock up).
 If logs are send to the issue creator without it running, the log will be saved without the issue ID.
+It is also crucial to mention that the Issue Creator works only in conjunction with the Kafka Queue which is in turn coupled to the Error-Response Monitor, meaning the Error-Response Monitor must be up and running with the Kafka Queue, achievable by using Docker compose (for more see [Error-Response Monitor Chapter](https://ccims.github.io/overview-and-documentation/error-response-monitor)) alongside the Issue Creator.
+They are hence important dependencies of the Issue Creator for it automatically connects to the Kafka Queue and consumes the content upon initialization.

 ## Functionalities